 The Boxes Become Out Of Touch

 Then the slow downfall of The Home Depot.
 Lowe's swept in with cleaner aisles, better lighting, more appliances, and in general a better atmosphere.
-Call Home Depot's time the Reign of Nardelli--the famously disliked Home Depot CEO Robert Nardelli--when, according to an article in Barron's:
+Call Home Depot's time the Reign of Nardelli (the famously disliked Home Depot CEO Robert Nardelli), a time when "there were snowblowers on display at Florida outlets, beach chairs on offer in landlocked Kansas, and dozens of organic fertilizers available in stores that needed just a few," as an article in Barron's observed.

 Mom and Pop Stores